sudostake/sudostake_web_near/docs/repay-loan-implementation.md

 High-level goal

 - Allow a vault owner to repay an active loan (principal + interest) in the requested FT (e.g., USDC) before liquidation begins.
-- Provide a clear, safe UX with preflight checks, a top-up path for the vault’s FT balance, and robust post‑tx indexing refresh.
+- Provide a clear, safe UX with preflight checks, a top-up path for the vault’s FT balance, and robust post‑tx indexing with automatic UI updates.

 Contract baseline (already implemented in sudostake_contracts_near)